History of Colchester United F.C.: Financial Difficulties and Decline: 1980–1990

 Colchester were the bookies favourites for 1986–87 despite selling Groves to Arsenal for £75,000.
 Maurice Cadman handed over the chair to Crisp and Walker was appointed full-time becoming Colchester's fourth manager of the 1980s.
 For the first time promotion play-offs were introduced and seven successive away defeats meant the U's would have to attempt promotion via this method.
 Wolves won at Layer Road with a 2–0 win.
 The scoreless return at Molineux meant yet another season in the basement division.

 Tony Adcock joined Second Division Manchester City for £80,000.
 Walker recruited former U's boss Allan Hunter as his coach whilst Crisp announced an ill-advised bombshell.
 In light of the worsening hooliganism countrywide he adopted a 100% members-only scheme banning away fans.
 To deflect the furore Crisp leaked details of a proposed new stadium and introduced developers Norcross Estates as shirt sponsors.
 Only 1,300 members attended the first fixture of the 1987–88 season, a drop of 1,400 on the previous average.

 Walker broke the club's transfer record spending £40,000 on striker Dale Tempest while a new lowest crowd was set as 1,140 watched the 29 September 1987 win over Swansea.
 Having rebuilt his side winning seven out of eight games Walker was sensationally sacked by Crisp as United were joint top of the Fourth Division.
 Crisp claimed Walker had resigned, but an alleged personal matter between the pair was said to have been the spark.
 Walker was awarded Manager of the Month after he had been sacked.

 New manager Roger Brown took over a successful team and destroyed it.
 Recommended to Crisp by his advisors, Brown had been a factory manager and in charge at Poole Town.
 From top spot on New Years Day Brown's team won just five games to finish ninth – United's lowest position for 15 seasons.
 When hundreds of Wolves fans claimed membership and boosted the Layer Road attendance to 2,413, Crisp scrapped his membership scheme declaring it had only been an experiment.
-The seeds of United's sad demise had been sown and the season's average was a paltry 1,769.
+The season's average was a paltry 1,769.